ibc/protoo-website/source/index.html.md

 #### `close()`

 Closes the room and emits `close` event.
-All the peers within this room will be disconnected.
+All the peers within this room will also be closed.

 #### `on('close', listener)`